 In recent times YICT has been proud to accept a number of other titles and has been recognised as being among the top ten container terminals in China, the top six container terminals in intermodal services in China, and for its technical innovation in the utilisation of LNG tractors at the terminal to create sustainable tractor operations.
-The latter award was presented by the Container Brand of the China Ports Association.
+The latter award was presented by the Container Branch of the China Ports Association.

 One other award of particular note was presented to YICT in 2008.
 Presented by the World Health Organization and General Administration of Quality Supervision, Inspection and Quarantine of the People’s Republic of China, the International Sanitary Port award is proof positive of the standards that YICT has achieved in its efforts to become a green operator.

 “Care for the environment remains a core priority for us and as such we continually review our sustainability and green practices,” Lam enthuses.
-“As well as being a pioneer when it comes to the use of LNG to power our fleet of 260 container tractors, we have also set out to reduce port emissions and save fuel through the use of electric power rubber-tyre gantry cranes (RTGCs).
+“As well as being a pioneer when it comes to the use of LNG to power 260 container tractors, we have also set out to reduce port emissions and save fuel through the use of electric power rubber-tyre gantry cranes (RTGCs).
 Today we have 150 of these RTGCs in use, as well as a further 19 hybrid RTGCs, which run both on both electricity and diesel, helping to reduce fuel and carbon emissions by 40 percent.”

 YICT also considers itself to be something of a catalyst for community vitality.
 In this role it continues to contribute towards a number of worthy causes, including caring for the elderly within the community, offering summer camp placements for students from the rural areas of Southwest China’s Yunnan Province and organising summer internship programmes for local university students.

 2013 has been another year of milestones for YICT, beginning on 8 January when it officially handled its 100 millionth twenty-foot equivalent unit (TEU).
 Achieved in the space of 18.5 years, this feat set a new record in container port history.
 “This milestone follows YICT's 2007 performance when we became the world's first container terminal to reach an annual throughput exceeding ten million TEU,” Lam highlights.
-“With “100 Million TEU and beyond” as our slogan, YICT is committed to overcoming all challenges and reaching new heights in the years to come.”
+“With '100 Million TEU and beyond' as our slogan, YICT is committed to overcoming all challenges and reaching new heights in the years to come.”

 YICT followed up this achievement in July 2013 when it welcomed the inaugural call of the world’s largest container vessel, the 18,000 TEU Maersk Mc-Kinney Møller.
 This marked the beginning of a new phase for the port, which to date has seen approximately 95 percent of the world’s super mega-vessels with carrying capacity in excess of 10,000 TEU calling in on a regular basis.